Enhancing biodiversity using traditional African knowledge in Benin

 Context

-In 2021, flooding in Bétécoucou, a commune of Dassa-Zoumé, prompted the community to reconsider its environmental management approaches and explore traditional methods for protecting local forests.
+In 2021, flooding in Bétécoucou, a village in the commune of Dassa-Zoumé, prompted the community to reconsider its environmental management approaches and explore traditional methods for protecting local forests.
 Benin is home to mangrove forests in the south, which are culturally sacred and protected forests in its central region.
 However, in recent years, sustainable agricultural practices have been overshadowed by modern methods that prioritise economic gains, such as logging activities.
 This shift has led to environmental degradation and increased vulnerability to climate change.
 Traditionally, African communities have lived in harmony with their environment.
 Unfortunately, the influence of external values and the temptation of short-term economic benefits have caused significant environmental damage.
 This degradation seriously impacts local communities that rely on ecosystems for their livelihoods.

 Project activities